 “This is our daughter, Amy.
 She used to be a TV news anchor…” That’s usually how my parents (bless ’em) introduce me to their friends.
-Yes, it was a really cool job title, but that was so 20 years ago.
+Yes, it was a really cool job title, but that was so three decades ago.
 I’ve had a couple of cool jobs since then: News producer at a Minneapolis TV station, Media spokesperson for a major airline, freelance writer, communications consultant, and so on.
 But these things do not make up my personal brand.

 I was inspired to write about this today after visiting the site of one of my favorite bloggers, Chris Brogan.
 He laid out for his readers exactly who he is, after getting advice from a friend that his personal brand was a “little bit muddy.”

 As we all often do in describing who we are, Chris took his readers on a journey to show them where he came from, what he does and where he is going in 2011.
 His elevator speech, his cocktail party story and in fact the entire journey brilliantly summed up all the work that is Chris.
 Except he left out one thing.
 Who is Chris?